-Well-known Australian writer, broadcaster, academic and political commentator, Professor Ross Fitzgerald writes a regular column and reviews for The Weekend Australian newspaper, writes and reviews for the Sydney Morning Herald, The Weekend Australian, The Daily Telegraph and The Canberra Times, and regularly appears on ABC Radio, ABC TV, 2GB, Sky News and Channel 7.
+Well-known Australian writer, broadcaster, academic and political commentator, Professor Ross Fitzgerald writes a regular column and reviews for ‘The Weekend Australian’ newspaper, regularly reviews for ‘The Sydney Morning Herald’, and appears on ABC Radio, ABC TV, 2GB, 2UE.
+Sky News and Channel 7.

-Professor Fitzgerald’s memoir ‘My Name is Ross : An Alcoholic’s Journey’; his first Grafton Everest novel ‘Pushed from the Wings: An Entertainment’ and his Erotic Novel of the Year ‘Soaring’ are all now available as E-books.
+Professor Fitzgerald’s memoir ‘My Name is Ross : An Alcoholic’s Journey’; his Grafton Everest novels ‘Pushed from the Wings: An Entertainment’ and ‘Busy in the Fog : Further Adventures of Grafton Everest’, and his Erotic Novel of the Year ‘Soaring’ are all now available as E-books.

 Up to now, his four best-selling books are ‘The Footy Club’, two other books about Aussie Rules football, ‘The Greatest Game’ and ‘Australia’s Game’; and also “My Name is Ross: An Alcoholic’s Journey.”

-Other non-fiction works include ‘The Federation Mirror: Queensland 1901-2001′; ‘Seven Days to Remember: The World’s First Labor Government’; ‘Fred Paterson, “The People’s Champion”- Australia’s Only Communist Party Member of Parliament’ and ‘“Red Ted”: The Life of E.G. Theodore’, which was short-listed for the NSW Premier’s Prize and for the National Biography Award, and ‘Austen Tayshus : Merchant of Menace’.
-He is also the co-author of ‘Labor in Queensland’; co-editor of ‘Partners’, and of ‘Fathers in Writing’, and editor of two best-selling collections, ‘The Eleven Deadly Sins’ and ‘The Eleven Saving Virtues’.
+Other non-fiction works include:‘’The Federation Mirror: Queensland 1901-2001′; ‘Seven Days to Remember: The World’s First Labor Government’; ‘Fred Paterson, “The People’s Champion”- Australia’s Only Communist Party Member of Parliament’,‘“Red Ted”: The Life of E.G. Theodore’, which was short-listed for the NSW Premier’s Prize and for the National Biography Award.
+He recently coauthored the biography ‘Austen Tayshus : Merchant of Menace’.

+Professor Fitzgerald is also the co-author of ‘Labor in Queensland’; co-editor of ‘Partners’, and of ‘Fathers in Writing’, and editor of two best-selling collections, ‘The Eleven Deadly Sins’ and ‘The Eleven Saving Virtues’.
 Ross’s fictions include ‘Fools’ Paradise: Life in an Altered State’ (Hale & Iremonger, 2012); ‘Soaring: a novel’, (Angus and Robertson, 1994) which won the Eros Foundation erotic Book of the Year Award for 1994; ‘Busy in the Fog: Further Adventures of Grafton Everest’, published in Australia by Macmillan, 1990 (released in Pan paperback, 1991); ‘All About Anthrax’, (Sydney: Hale and Iremonger, 1987).
 Published in London by Corgi-Bantam, “Black Swan” Series, 1989; ‘Pushed from the Wings: An Entertainment’, (Sydney: Hale and Iremonger, June 1986).
 Published in London by Corgi-Bantam, “Black Swan” Series, 1989; and a book of poems: ‘The Eyes of Angels’, with an Introduction by David Holbrook (Sydney: The Saturday Centre, 1973).

-Now living in Redfern, he is married to Lyndal Moor, and has one child, Emily, who is 31.
+Now living in Redfern, he is married to Lyndal Moor, and has one child, Emily, who is 32.

 PROFESSOR ROSS FITZGERALD